 Before WWII, bands playing in restaurants and bars of Warsaw, Krakow or Poznan already had jazz elements in their repertoire.
 After the war, the initial period of fascination by youngsters with jazz music was quickly suppressed by communist authorities.
-The Catacomb Period tried to ban the genre, jazz was played unofficially as an underground music, but two events helped to change that.
+The Catacomb Periodtried to ban the genre, jazz was played unofficially as a piece of underground music, but two events helped to change that.

 First, Stalin died in 1953 which brought a political change that brought freedom also in the field of art.
 Second, jazz pianist Dave Brubeck visited Poland which had an enormous impact, it was the beginning of the development of an authentic jazz movement and the start of Polish pop music.

-Polish popular music in the 60s was relatively tame compared to its Western contemporaries, mostly because the Communist government was rather skeptical about rock’n’roll and tried to limit its cultural influence on the young generation.
-In fact, to avoid trouble from association, a new term was coined – big beat and its Polish language equivalent, Mocne Uderzenie.
+Polish popular music in the 60s was relatively tame compared to its Western contemporaries, mostly because the Communist government was rather skeptical about rock’n’rolland tried to limit its cultural influence on the young generation.
+In fact, to avoid trouble from the association, a new term was coined – big beat and its Polish-language equivalent, Mocne Uderzenie.
 The big beat performers were mostly imitating British stars of the time, sometimes adding elements of Polish folk music.

 Let’s go to our album:

-Henry Debich (18 January, 1921 – 4 July, 2001) born and buried at Pabianice, was a Polish conductor, composer, arranger and educator.
-Born in a family of musicians, his father, Bernard Debich, was a bandmaster from factory’s orchestra.
-Before the war he had private lessons on piano, trumpet and trombone.
+Henry Debich (18 January 1921 – 4 July 2001) born and buried at Pabianice, was a Polish conductor, composer, arranger, and educator.
+Born in a family of musicians, his father, Bernard Debich, was a bandmaster from the factory’s orchestra.
+Before the war, he had private lessons on piano, trumpet, and trombone.
 He graduated in Theory, Composition and Conducting at Lodz Academy of Music.

-During WWII, he was arrested in May 16, 1940, as part of a large share of the Lodz Gestapo, being placed in a camp in Radogoszcz, and then in Dachau.
-After the war he took a job teaching in Pabianicka music school and began working with the Polish Radio.
-At the same time he continued his studies at the Conservatory H. Kijeńska-Dobkiewiczowej, and studied music theory and conducting.
+During WWII, he was arrested on May 16, 1940, as part of a large share of the Lodz Gestapo, being placed in a camp in Radogoszcz, and then in Dachau.
+After the war, he took a job teaching in Pabianicka music school and began working with the Polish Radio.
+At the same time, he continued his studies at the Conservatory H. Kijeńska-Dobkiewiczowej, and studied music theory and conducting.